"Music is the soundtrack of our lives."

 There's still beer, of course, but it doesn't taste quite the same anymore.

 This is all a function of age -- I understand that much.
-With a lot more behind me than on the road ahead, the past in all its technicolor glory shines a lot brighter than whatever the future might hold.
+With a lot more behind me than on the road ahead, the past in all its technicolor glory shines much brighter than whatever the future might hold.
 At this point, any distraction from the harsh realities of these troubled times is welcome.

-Apparently I'm not alone in that, either, with three new shows coming to the Toob this season weaving their dramatic narrative around the theme of time travel.
+Apparently I'm not alone in that, either, with three new shows coming to the Toob this season that weave their dramatic narrative around the theme of time travel.
 I suppose this all stems from the very human desire to go back and fix mistakes made in years past -- the yearning for a do-over -- or simply to address one of mankind's oldest desires: to be young again.

 None of that will happen, of course.
 There's no going back in life, no do-overs, no recaptured youth.
 What's done is done, what's gone is gone, and we just have to make the best of it.